Masato Kawabata: Biography

+In 2008 after he win the opening round, he change his car to 180SX in second round in Fuji however he would struggle with the car and ended sixth in standings.
+In years following he would consistently win at least 1 round in every season including the final round of 2009 season which would be his and Atsushi Kuroi last competitive battle in D1GP before Kuroi died in 2010.

+In 2013 Kawabata win his second title following two Solo and Overall win at Ebisu and Odaiba and become the first driver to win both Solo and Overall championship since the Solo Run championship is awarded in 2011.

 In 2014 TRUST return and collaborate with Toyo Tires and he started to participate in D1GP with Nissan GT-R in 2014 and also left GP Sports in same year.
-The following year the Kawabata clinched his third D1GP title in penultimate round.
+The following year the Kawabata clinched his third D1GP title before the final round becoming second driver to do so.

 2016 was difficult year for him as Daigo Saito went to dominate the series.
-Despite able to beat Saito in exhibition event he went winless for the second time in 3 years and he finished the season 2nd in standings.
-He also started his own shop called True Man Racing (True Man is rough english translation of his name) and collaborating with fellow D1 driver Hideyuki Fujino they released a bodykit for Nissan 180SX called Kick Blue.
+Despite able to beat Saito in exhibition event he went winless for the second time in 3 years and he finished the season second in standings.
+He also started his own shop called True Man Racing (True Man is rough English translation of his name) and collaborating with fellow D1 driver Hideyuki Fujino they released a bodykit for Nissan 180SX called Kick Blue.

 Following the defeat from previous year Trust built Kawabata new GT-R for 2017 season while his previous car was driven by returning Masao Suenaga, Toyo Tires as tires sponsor also released new Proxes R888R for competition.
 He win the third round in Tsukuba which his only win in the season, he end the season 5th in standings.
-But in same year he became the first driver to win FIA Intercontinental Drift Championship held in Odaiba which is first ever drift event held by FIA.

-In 2018 Kawabata win 6 straight Solo Run creating a new record but unfortunately in Battle Run he failed to win a single run and lost the D1GP title to Masashi Yokoi.
+In 2018 Kawabata win 6 straight Solo Run creating a new record but unfortunately in Battle Run he failed to win a single round and lost the D1GP title to Masashi Yokoi.

 In 2019, following Trust withdrawal he competing in the D1GP with Toyota GR Supra and became the first person to win D1GP round with it the following year.
-Unfortunately his performance keep getting worse as season goes.
+Unfortunately his performance worsened as the season progressed.
 He change his car to new Toyota GR86 in 2022 built by his teammate Hideyuki Fujino where he gave GR86 first ever win in Drift competition, finished the season as runner-up claiming two wins and the Solo Run champions.
+He won a single round in both 2023 and 2024 season.